 Healthy Guidelines For Eating Fewer Calories

-You may be surprised to know that cutting calories from the diet to create a calorie deficit doesn’t really need drastic modifications.
+You may be surprised to know that cutting calories from the diet to create a calorie deficit doesn’t need drastic modifications.
 Simple and easy strategies can greatly help one to reduce calorie intake to lose and maintain weight and they don’t even need calorie counting.

 Steer Clear Sugary Drinks

-One may be able to cut off several hundred calories from their diet simply by avoiding intake of sugar-laden beverages like soda, fruit juices, and hot beverages like coffee or tea.
+One may be able to cut off several hundred calories from their diet simply by avoiding the intake of sugar-laden beverages like soda, fruit juices, and hot beverages like coffee or tea.
 Alcoholic drinks also count for a significant number of calories.
-These are regarded as empty calories that do not offer any fullness or nutrient, but can lead to excess weight gain, and increases the risk of heart disease and diabetes
+These are regarded as empty calories that do not offer any fullness or nutrient, but can lead to excess weight gain, and increase the risk of heart disease and diabetes

 Avoid Processed Foods